bimdata/documentation-old/doc_sphinx/guide/security.rst

     endexcerpt

-We treat your data with care and apply state-of-the-art security.
+We treat your data with care and apply state-of-the-art security, follwing the OWASP recommandations.
 Here are answers on how we keep your data secure.

 Where is my BIMData hosted?